 Cosmetic surgery of the eyelids is known as blepharoplasty and is used to improve the appearance of this area through the removal or addition of fat.
-When performed on the upper eyelid, incisions are made and fat and skin are removed from the eyelid area.
-The incision is then closed to help the skin form it’s own eyelid crease on the upper eyelid.
+Blepharoplasty can be performed on the upper or lower lids and in severe cases, can improve the function of the eyelids.

 Reasons for Blepharoplasty

 Patients who have upper eyelid blepharoplasty often do so in order to reduce upper eyelid drooping or sagging, which can make them look older or tired.
 On occasion, a drooping eyelid can restrict vision.
 Other patients who have upper eyelid blepharoplasty are of Asian origin and desire a removal of their eyes’ epicanthic folds.
 Patients who have lower eyelid blepharoplasty often do so in order to reduce lower-eye puffiness through the removal of fat or skin, or as a wrinkle removal strategy.
 Others have fat added in order to fill-out a hollow facial appearance.

 What to Expect